 Paper 2: Principal Turnover: Are there Different Types of Principals Who Move From or Leave Their Schools?
-A Latent Class Analysis of the 2007-08 Schools and Staffing Survey and the 2008-09 Principal Follow-up Survey by Jared Boyce Paper 3: How Leaders Agree with Teachers in Schools on Measures of Leadership Practice: A Two-Level Latent Class Analysis of the Comprehensive Assessment of Leadership for Learning by Alex J. Bowers
+A Latent Class Analysis of the 2007-08 Schools and Staffing Survey and the 2008-09 Principal Follow-up Survey by Jared BoycePaper 3: How Leaders Agree with Teachers in Schools on Measures of Leadership Practice: A Two-Level Latent Class Analysis of the Comprehensive Assessment of Leadership for Learning by Alex J. Bowers

 In this symposium, the authors will present three research studies that apply latent class analysis (LCA) and multilevel LCA to the issue of identifying significantly different subgroup typologies of people in K-12 education data, including teachers and principals.
-The session will first open with a brief overview of applying LCA to typology research in K-12 education, and then proceed with a discussion of three different applications of LCA in this domain: 1) to what extent are there different subgroups of principals in their perception of their leadership, how do these different subgroups influence different subgroups of teacher perceptions of leadership in their school and to what extent do these subgroups influence teacher turnover; 2) to what extent are there different subgroups of adignment between different subgroups of teachers' and principals' perception of leadership in K-12 schools.
+The session will first open with a brief overview of applying LCA to typology research in K-12 education, and then proceed with a discussion of three different applications of LCA in this domain: 1) to what extent are there different subgroups of principals in their perception of their leadership, how do these different subgroups influence different subgroups of teacher perceptions of leadership in their school and to what extent do these subgroups influence teacher turnover; 2) to what extent are there different types of principals who exit their schools; 3) and to what extent are there different levels of alignment between different subgroups of teachers' and principals' perception of leadership in K-12 schools.
 The session will then end with a discussion between the authors and the audience on novel applications of LCA to these types of social science data and research questions.